Idol Philippines season 1

-The first season of Idol Philippines premiered on April 21, 2019 on ABS-CBN (under the full title Search for Idol Philippines), and ran until the season finale on July 28, 2019.
+The first season of Idol Philippines aired on ABS-CBN (under the full title Search for the Idol Philippines) from April 21 to July 28, 2019, replacing World of Dance Philippines and was replaced by the fourth season of The Voice Kids.
 It was the first season to air on the network following two defunct iterations from different networks.
 Billy Crawford hosted the season; while the judging panel was composed of singer-actress Regine Velasquez, comedian and television presenter Vice Ganda, singer-actor James Reid, and singer-songwriter Moira Dela Torre.

 Zephanie Dimaranan of Biñan, Laguna was named Idol Philippines, winning an exclusive recording contract from Star Music and ₱2,000,000.
 Lucas Garcia of Lipa, Batangas finished as the runner-up with Lance Busa finishing in third place.

 Overview

 Development

 On October 17, 2018, it was announced that ABS-CBN will broadcast the third incarnation of the Idol franchise in the Philippines after it had sealed a franchise deal with Fremantle and 19 Entertainment, the co-owners of the format.